DanialBruce/MyOldCodesAndStudies/README.md

 # MyOldCodesAndStudies
-This is stuff I did during my studies.
+This is stuff the I did during my studies.